 How can you identify them?
 There are 13 illustrated stations along the thematic trail and your gamebook will be your guide.
 When you see the words “rock token”, look around and try to find a sample of the rock shown.
 You can collect a small piece and further along the path you will be able to build a Dolomites geo-clock.

-You can touch, observe and smell the rocks, take small samples, and if you come on a Wednesday, you can take part in the “Geology on the High Seas” performance.
+You can touch, observe and smell the rocks, take small samples.
 Having got a taste for discovery, once you’re back down in the valley you can visit the Predazzo Geological Museum of the Dolomites, where you can analyse small rock samples and ask expert geologists questions to deepen your knowledge of this fascinating subject.

 When you follow the Dos Capèl geotrail you’ll be observing and walking where courageous women ventured a couple of centuries ago: Mary Ogilvie Gordon – the world’s first woman to obtain a degree in geology – studied carbonate rocks and volcanic bodies, Elizabeth Tuckett loved to take notes in words and pictures of her travels, like comic books, and Amelia Edwards climbed mountain peaks and rocky pinnacles.

 Along the way try to reproduce the force of a tectonic thrust, trap lava as in an embrace and simulate the eruption of Predazzo’s volcano.

 Enjoy the views, close your eyes and turn around and when you stop try to remember the name of the mountain facing you, and hold your breath for the 9 geo-questions.
 We look forward to seeing you there!